How to Check if Your Cosmetic Surgeon Is Qualified in the UK | BCCS

 Before and after photographs with no context

-Unverified photographs taken from social media or stock image sources are not evidence of a surgeon’s outcomes.
-Ask whether photographs are from the surgeon’s own patients and whether they show outcomes at a standard follow-up interval.
+Furthermore, unverified photographs taken from social media or stock image sources are not evidence of a surgeon’s outcomes.
+Instead, ask whether photographs are from the surgeon’s own patients and show outcomes at a standard follow-up interval.

 No clear discussion of risks

-Every surgical consultation should include a frank discussion of potential complications.
-A surgeon who presents any procedure as entirely risk-free is not providing honest clinical information.
+Additionally, every surgical consultation should include a frank discussion of potential complications.
+In fact, a surgeon who presents any procedure as entirely risk-free is not providing honest clinical information.

 The Role of BCCS in Raising Standards

-For patients, BCCS credentialing provides a meaningful and independently verified signal of a surgeon’s commitment to structured standards.
-It is not the only credential that matters, but it is a recognised benchmark for surgeons operating outside the traditional plastic surgery route.
+Additionally, for patients, BCCS credentialing provides a meaningful and independently verified signal of a surgeon’s commitment to structured standards.
+It is not the only credential that matters.
+However, it is a recognised benchmark for surgeons operating outside the traditional plastic surgery route.

-If you are a patient looking to verify whether a surgeon holds BCCS Fellowship or accreditation, visit the BCCS website.
-If you are a surgeon interested in what credentialing involves, the BCCS Fellowship pathway is a useful starting point.
+If you are a patient looking to verify a surgeon’s BCCS credentials, visit the BCCS website.
+For surgeons interested in what credentialing involves, the BCCS Fellowship pathway is a useful starting point.

 Frequently Asked Questions